Grey seal (Halichoerus grypus) & Common seal (Phoca vitulina)

 Where do they live?

-Both grey and common seals spend much of their time at sea, but come ashore to breed, moult (shed their skin) and to rest between fishing expeditions.
+Both grey and common seals spend much of their time at sea, but come ashore to breed, moult (shed their hair) and to rest between fishing expeditions.
 You might spot them basking on beaches, sandbanks or rocks, or see their dark, glossy heads bobbing in the sea.
 They are curious creatures, likely to be as interested in you as you are in them.

 Grey and common seals can be difficult to tell apart, especially from a distance.
 The grey seal is bigger, with a horse-like profile and a distinctive Roman nose with parallel nostril slits.
 The smaller common seal has a more dog-like face and nostrils that meet in a V-shape.